json-template/JsonTemplate/README.md

 </pre></td><td>
 </table>

-In the above example, the properties have only names and the values are omitted.
+In the above example, the default value producer is explicitly specified as `@s`.
-In this case, the default value producers will fill the value.
+If nothing is specified, `@smart` is used.
+In case of `@s`, it supports none parameters.
+Therefore, the values of fieldA and fieldB can be omitted. `@s` will generate a random value form them.

 The mechanism of searching the default value producer is the same as Java inheritance:
 It starts from itself to the root, util it finds a value producer.